jonitoh/readme-examples/README.md

 # <a id="philosophy">🌱&nbsp;</a> About the project

-*In this section, explain your philosophy to the genese of the project !*

 It is undeniable that documentation is a valid part of a good project.
 It helps others who might be interessed but also the ones who contribute adding more clarity and structure.

 There are so many great README over the internet let alone GitHub.
 However, I decided to create my onw custom template so that I can kickstart my project easily with my standards.